 First, make sure you are using a good under eye cream or moisturizer (day and/or night).
 If you are like me, it’s okay to use your regular moisturizer under your eyes as well.
 This is pure laziness on my behalf!
 However, using moisturizer on a consistent, *ahem* daily basis, is key to phenomenal makeup application in general.

-If you are moisturizing but still having the concealer issues you mentioned, make sure you are also exfoliate the skin 1-2x a week!
+In general though, if you are moisturizing but still having the concealer issues you mentioned, make sure you are also exfoliate the skin 1-2x a week!
 Be extremely delicate when exfoliating under the eye.
-I love Acure Brightening Scrub as mentioned in previous posts here & here.

 If your moisturizer + exfoliation game is strong, and you are applying your concealer as mentioned above, and you are setting your concealer, then you may need a new concealer.
 If you are applying concealer before foundation, then you may be wasting product!
 Oftentimes on more mature skin, the concealer blends into the foundation and disappears into the abyss.